 1948/New Identity

-Setting off heated debate in the art world, the museum changes its name from the Boston Museum of Modern Art to the Institute of Contemporary Art, distancing itself from the partisan inflections the term “modern” had accrued.
+Setting off heated debate in the art world, the museum changes its name from the Boston Museum of Modern Art to the Institute of Contemporary Art, disassociating itself from “widespread and injurious misunderstandings” the term “modern art” had accrued during the war era and aligning itself instead with the art of the time.

 ICA Statement, 1948